Finally, you’ve made it to the end of my

 The final tab in my binder is for blank notebook paper.
 This is a place for me to keep track of things I need to do.
 I might record supplies I need to buy, or manipulatives I need to make.
 I might also use this space to draw out activities that I think up mid-theme, or write down reminders.
 It is a free space to record anything preschool related and I use it frequently.

-And…you’ve done it!
-In just a matter of a few simple steps you have managed to plan out an entire year of preschool instruction to ask as a guideline.
 Remember, this system is not meant to be set in stone and following to the very last detail.
 It is not meant for planning out each and every minute of your instructional time.
 This system is a way for you to organize what skills and concepts you plan on teaching for the year.
 It is a scope and sequence, meaning…a scope what you plan to cover and a sequence of how you might go about doing it.